Circuit du Val de Vienne

 Circuit du Val de Vienne is a 3.729 km motor racing circuit located in Le Vigeant, France.
 Opened in 1990, the circuit is operated by Les Deux Arbes, a group under the auspices of Jack Leconte and Jacques Nicolet.

+In 2010, according to the Comité départemental du tourisme, the circuit welcomed 170,000 visitors.
+It is the fourth most visited tourist site in the Vienne department.

 Lap records

-The official race lap records at the Circuit du Val de Vienne are listed as:
+As of September 2025, the fastest official race lap records at the Circuit du Val de Vienne are listed as: